-I recently watched a documentary about Bill Gates on Netflix and the thing that stuck with me the most from it was that he didn’t become one of the wealthiest people in the world through luck or inheriting huge sums of money.
+I recently watched a documentary about Bill Gates on Netflix and the thing that stuck with me the most from it was that he didn’t become one of the wealthiest people in the world through luck or by inheriting huge sums of money.
 He literally reads like 8 books while traveling, he can read 150 pages an hour, and he ENJOYS learning.
-One of his close friends said “Bill always knows more about any subject than the person he’s talking to about it”.
+One of his close friends said, “Bill always knows more about any subject than the person he’s talking to about it”.
 What does this have to do with trading?
 Everything…

 The key to trading success is developing yourself into a profitable trader by learning to trade properly and being consistently disciplined to follow an effective trading routine until it becomes a habit.

 Here’s what you need to know about trading routines: Trading routines are the real key to success in the market.
 There’s no magic indicator or algorithmic trading robot that is going to easily make you a profitable trader.
 Just like Bill Gate’s routine each and every day over the course of years, led him to insane financial success, so can your trading routine.
 However, if you have no routine or the wrong routine, you will never become a successful trader.
 Could Bill Gates have laid around watching T.V. eating Cheetos all day instead of reading everything he could get his hands on about business and programming?
 Sure.
 And you would never know who Bill Gates was if he had done that.

 There’s a “fire” inside of Bill Gates; a desire to learn, to grow, to be more, that seemed to be part innate and partly developed through his childhood.
 I cannot provide this for you, you must develop it if you don’t have it.
 But, I CAN give you the framework, the “keys” to the “kingdom” so to speak, but you have to be in the proper trading mindset to be able to ‘turn’ the key.
 So, if you’re ready, read on and learn about the daily trading routine that has worked for me for the last 10+ years in the market….